bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 === Bambora Online Checkout ===
 Contributors: bambora
-Tags: woocommerce, woo commerce, payment, payment gateway, gateway, bambora, checkout, integration, woocommerce bambora, woocommerce bambora online checkout, psp
+Tags: woocommerce, woo commerce, payment, payment gateway, gateway, bambora, checkout, integration, woocommerce bambora, woocommerce bambora online checkout, psp, subscription, subscriptions
 Requires at least: 4.0.0
 Tested up to: 4.8.2
-Stable tag: 3.0.5
+Stable tag: 4.0.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Integrates Bambora Online Checkout payment gateway into your WooCommerce installation.

 == Description ==
-With Bambora online checkout for WooCommerce, you are able to integrate the Bambora Checkout payment window into your WooCommerce installation and start receiving secure online payments.
+With Bambora Online Checkout for WooCommerce, you are able to integrate the Bambora Online Checkout payment window into your WooCommerce installation and start receiving secure online payments.

 = Features =
-* Receive payments securely through the Bambora Checkout payment window
+* Receive payments securely through the Bambora Online Checkout payment window
 * Get an overview over the status for your payments directly from your WooCommerce order page.
 * Capture your payments directly from your WooCommerce order page.
 * Credit your payments directly from your WooCommerce order page.
 * Delete your payments directly from your WooCommerce order page.
+* Sign up, process, cancel, reactivate and change subscriptions
 * Supports WooCommerce 2.6+ and 3.0
 * Supports WooCommerce Subscription 2.x